Enlargement countries - population statistics

 Source data for tables and figures (MS Excel)

 Data for the enlargement countries are collected for a wide range of indicators each year through a questionnaire that is sent by Eurostat to candidate countries and potential candidates.
 A network of contacts has been established for updating these questionnaires, generally within the national statistical offices, but potentially including representatives of other data-producing organisations, for example, central banks or government ministries.
-The statistics collected in this annual exercise are available free-of-charge on Eurostat’s website, together with a wide range of other socio-economic indicators collected as part of this initiative.

 Since 2016, the candidate countries and potential candidates provide population data directly to Eurostat’s unit responsible for population and migration statistics; these data have been used in this article.
 This mechanism operates in the same way as Eurostat’s regular collection of population data from EU Member States and EFTA countries.
 These statistics are also available free-of-charge on Eurostat’s website.